 - Unlimited file versioning

 - Indefinite deleted file recovery

 If you’re looking to build out your virtual office with Sync.com, they offer two business plans as well.
-These are $5 per user for a total storage of 1TB or $8 for 2TB.
+These are $6 per user for a total storage of 1TB or $15 for unlimited storage.
 The main difference with the regular plans is that the account owner gains access to more advanced admin controls.
 Read our Sync.com for Teams review.

 Use Google Drive for: